LayanAlrouji/3D_Modeling_Animation/README.md

 glPushMatrix() & glPopMatrix() functions : used to isolate transformations for each body part without affecting the others.

-This ensures each part of the robot can move independently.
+This ensures that the robot can move independently.